 - 1. Connect a USB mouse into the single board computer (SBC) on the back of the control cabinet's front door - 2.
-Set the transmitter for Local control. - 3.
 Using the mouse, select Menu to display the Main Menu options.
-Select System Settings, then Screen Configuration. - 4.
-From the Screen Configuration page (see Figure 4.1 on page 4-5), click the Touchscreen Calibration button. - 5.
+Select System Settings, then Screen Configuration. - 3.
+From the Screen Configuration page (see Figure 4.1 on page 4-5), click the Touchscreen Calibration button. - 4.
 Follow the on-screen prompts to calibrate the touchscreen by pressing on the X's where instructed to do so.